msveshnikov/cyberia/docs/business_analysis.md

 # Business Analysis Insights

-Based on the provided business requirements and project structure for IsoCraft, here are some business insights:
+Based on the provided business requirements and project structure for Cyberia, here are some business insights:

 1. Potential market opportunities: